mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 ::

-    >>> transfer_from_blind bobby peter 50 BTS true
+    >>> transfer_from_blind bobby peter 50 DNA true
     2263915ms th_a       wallet.cpp:743                save_wallet_file     ] saving wallet to file /home/admin/BitShares2/blindBobWallet
-    blind_transfer_operation temp-account fee: 15 BTS
+    blind_transfer_operation temp-account fee: 15 DNA
-    15 BTS to  bobby
+    15 DNA to  bobby
               receipt: boqRZqyKaZW6bExrystPwFdXvzUBJSjGeaqy482NxBJ6S9Un4zima1mzysTrUipBiBpm4CrLTvCJZfqDaAaqEpmxWAWAKhi2GmnuT7nLU6n18GWjLxUnpskyywA8qCBw9VTAvaxtrNpFRtxx16NzJiZEYk6zfndvLJ2txvjq9cTT16QRXdqPQ75GJxuTAWKNdvzYm3NyK3w3K3462AbutEF9TyNGEfHidvAff49Q3yBATFs1g5NkGAMsmx4ffgwnFeMPBqi58cSZ

-    50 BTS to  peter
+    50 DNA to  peter
               receipt: boqRZqyKaZW6bExrystPwFdXvzUBJSjGeaqy482NxBJ6S9VPCqArXCypszWZnpCeG7jfS3oUnbtmn5bmmVH5HCXJg9QxCmn4pocbJ8ipRHfzgeq1mLMewQNn6HGrkb5WbosSntj3o4LcSEMpw2etsR2GjnBxcdxN879rBwxm6inhbpsoYn1nGwS4H o3SqoCF43MRDK3ouYrFBcAK2TTPXfnnvAU3r1UvhNHpxuNaS1cexbd88Nn6BTxSifKdJ8ysFft98e88Cbek

     >>> get_blind_balances bobby
     get_blind_balances bobby
-    15 BTS
+    15 DNA

 The explanation for this CLI session is essentially the same as it was for step
 4. Although the account information is different the commands used and their role in the transfer process are the same.
-Also, Peter's public account will now show (publicly) that it has received 50 BTS from an "unknown" source.
+Also, Peter's public account will now show (publicly) that it has received 50 DNA from an "unknown" source.

 One last example demonstrates how to split a balance between multiple confidential accounts when initially blinding a public balance.